AlbiCarle/Multi-Cost-SVM/README.md

 <img src = Images/minimum1.png width="300">

+This algorithm was inspired by the concept of probabilistic safety region

 ### Key Features:
 __Parameterized Cost Function__: MC-SVM incorporates a parameter $\tau$ to influence the cost function's behavior towards different types of errors.
 This parameterization allows to weight the SVMs with different weighting parameters, reducing the unbalanceness of the data and helping training a more robust algorithm.